25+ Questions to Ask When Renting an Apartment

 If you are new to the area, ask about the neighborhood.
 Ask about the safety, nearby hotspots, and the overall vibe of the neighborhood.

 Outside of your landlord’s knowledge, do some research on your own!
-Research things like the walkability of the neighborhood, popular restaurants and bars, and nearby parks.
+Research the neighborhood's walkability, popular restaurants and bars, and nearby parks.

 Many landlords are looking for tenants who have a rental history.
-If this will be your first apartment, a cosigner may be needed.
+If this will be your first apartment, you may need a cosigner.

-Get all of the important questions you have out of the way early.
+Get all of the important questions to ask when renting an apartment out of the way early.
 It's best to start asking questions early on when you first start taking tours.

-Finding a home that you can live in isn’t complicated, but finding a home that you love and checks all of your boxes is another story.
+Finding a home you can live in isn’t complicated, but finding a home you love and checking all of your boxes is another story.

-Ask these questions during your apartment hunt to ensure you have everything covered before moving in.
+Ask these questions during your apartment hunt to ensure you have everything covered before moving in as a prospective renter.
 If you are still looking for your next home, start your apartment search with our quiz above!